-All of the following SFRs are derived from the OSPP.
-The SFRs taken from OSPP are instantiated exactly as the OSPP would require it.
+All of the following SFRs are derived from the OSPP and the OSPP extended package on virtualization.
+Although this ST does not claim any compliance to the OSPP (as not all SFRs of the OSPP are included), the SFRs taken from OSPP are instantiated exactly as the OSPP would require it.
 Therefore, some SFRs may contain spurious "no other rule" or similar assignments which would make no sense if the SFRs are derived from CC part 2.
 As this ST will be reused in a later evaluation to be fully OSPP compliant, the ST author decided to already apply all OSPP requirements to the instantiated SFRs.